Cardiacs: Expanded line-ups and "Ditzy Scene"

 On 5 November 2007, Cardiacs released their first new material for eight years.
 The "Ditzy Scene" single was released on Org Records as a limited edition of 1,000 copies, and featured the new line-up, albeit minus Sharron Fortnam.
 Heavily pre-ordered, the single featured two other new tracks "Gen" and "Made All Up", which teased Cardiacs' next planned project, a full album called LSD (intended as a double set, their second following Sing to God).
 (Note: Organ were initially unsure if the tracks would be on the album as they were promised a variety of old and new material and expected another single soon after.)
 On the release, Cardiacs biographer Adrian Bell comments "It's only when you become aware how insular the Alphabet Business Concern is that you realise the high regard they must have for The Organ".
-The song charted at number 72 on the Spanish iTunes Chart on 11 October 2020.

-Claire Lemmon and Dawn Staple had also left the active lineup by the time of the 2007 winter tour, on which Melanie Woods and Cathy Harabaras both doubled on percussion and singing.
+Claire Lemmon and Dawn Staple had also left the active line-up by the time of the 2007 winter tour, on which Melanie Woods and Cathy Harabaras both doubled on percussion and singing.
 On the tour, Torabi recalled that "the crowds were getting bigger and younger and something was definitely happening", adding that Tim's brother and bass player Jim Smith said "something was in the air, that this might be our time."
 Cardiacs toured until the winter of 2007.

-In 2008, Tim Smith played snippets of two untitled LSD songs during an interview on Resonance FM.

 On 23 June 2008, the band performed three songs, including the unreleased live favorite "Silvery", live on Marc Riley's Brain Surgery.
 During an interview segment, Tim Smith revealed the band's plans for the rest of the year: a DVD release of All That Glitters is a Mares Nest, the release of LSD and two accompanying singles, another Marc Riley session and a fall tour supporting the new album.